Datawheel/canon/packages/logiclayer/README.md

 ___

-## Cuts
+## Cuts and Filters

-Any keyword argument that is not recognized from the above list is considered a cut, and will be treated as such.
+Any keyword argument that is not recognized from the above list is considered either a cut or a filter, depending on if the keyword is a dimension or measure, respectively.
 In the Data USA example above, the `State=04000US25` is cutting the `State` dimension on the ID `04000US25`.
+For filtering by a measure, you can use `>=` and `<=` in addition to standard equalality (`=`).

 ___